 An Honours year provides an excellent foundation and stepping stone to undertaking a Master of Philosophy or Doctor of Philosophy within the Sydney Medical School.

-If you are a current undergraduate student of, or have graduated within the last two years with a bachelor’s degree from, the Faculties of Science, Health Sciences or Arts (Bachelor of Liberal Studies only), you may be eligible to enrol in an additional honours year with the Sydney Medical School.
+If you are a current undergraduate student or have graduated within the last two years with a bachelor’s degree from the Faculties of Science, Health Sciences or Arts (Bachelor of Liberal Studies only), you may be eligible to enrol in an additional honours year with the Sydney Medical School.

 This applies to students and graduates of all Australian universities.

-After meeting the supervisor, if you are interested in undertaking the project and the supervisor is willing to accept you for the project then you can proceed to make an application to undertake Honours through your relevant faculty (for example if you wish to do a Bachelor of Science (Honours) in a medical science, you would apply through the Faculty of Science).
+Step 3: After meeting the supervisor, if you are interested in undertaking the project and the supervisor is willing to accept you for the project then you can proceed to make an application.